Market Google Pay

 How to market Google Pay

-To market Google Pay for your app, site, or store, follow these steps:
+To market Google Pay for your app, site or shop, follow these steps:

-- Showcase Google Pay at Point-of-Sale.
-Request Google Pay decals (in selected countries) and get guidelines for marketing Google Pay at and before Point-of-Sale.
+- Showcase Google Pay at point of sale.
+Request Google Pay decals (in selected countries) and receive guidelines for marketing Google Pay at and before point-of-sale.

 - Request brand approval.
 To keep the Google Pay brand consistent, submit your marketing materials through our Partner Marketing Hub contact form before you launch them.

-After you send your request, we’ll respond with feedback or approval within 3 business days.
+After you send your request, we'll respond with feedback or approval within three business days.

 Google Pay implementation

-Check out our developer site for everything you need to implement the Google Pay API, including integration instructions, approved assets for Google Pay buttons, logos and marks, and detailed brand guidelines.
+Take a look at our developer site for everything that you need to implement the Google Pay API, including integration instructions, approved assets for Google Pay buttons, logos and marks, and detailed brand guidelines.
 For loyalty solutions, refer to the Google Pay API for Passes.